ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/hidden-deductions-hist.jpg" style="max-height:40vh; width:auto;"/>

-This takes our average from ≈7628.0 to ≈7598.3, averaging a 320 point improvement over the optimal Wordle strategy's score of 7920.
-To put this into perspective, this is the same as the amount improvement between the best Wordle strategy and the [*3334th* best Wordle strategy](https://github.com/alex1770/wordle/blob/main/normal.some3593.proven#L3334)!
+This takes our average from ≈7628.0 to ≈7598.3, averaging a 320 point improvement over the best Wordle strategy's score of 7920.
+To put this into perspective, this is the same as the amount improvement between the best Wordle strategy and the [3334th best Wordle strategy](https://github.com/alex1770/wordle/blob/main/normal.some3593.proven#L3334)!

 ## Final Words